asrob-uc3m/robotDevastation-developer-manual/en/init-state.md

 # Init State

-Init state is in charge of displaying the splash screen and log in the user.
+Init State is in charge of displaying the splash screen and log in the user.

 ## Setup